 2. Soak up the views from Lamai Viewpoint

-This Thai island is known for its nature and you won’t find a better place to take it all in than from Lamai Viewpoint.
+This Thai island is known for its nature and the best place to visit in Koh Samui to take it all in is the Lamai Viewpoint.
 Set on the side of a jungle-clad cliff, you can sit at this epic spot with a few drinks and simply appreciate the panoramic views from atop the mountain, all the way out to sea.
 It’s not 100% off the beaten track since it’s been made into an “official” viewpoint, but it’s still one of the coolest things to do in Koh Samui.
 Who wouldn’t like whiling away a few hours in a chilled bar with such an awesome view going on?

 - Get some quiet time at the beach